 Risk Factors for Your Vacation Home

-As with any property, it’s important to consider the risks and insurance costs that come with them.
-Some of these risks include:
+As with any property, it’s important to consider the risks and the insurance costs that come with them.
+Some of the insurance risks of vacation homes include:

-- Property Type: Just like there are different vacations, there are certainly different vacation homes.
+- Property type: Just as there are different vacations, there are different styles of vacation homes.
 From a one-room cabin in the mountains to a multi-level complex near the beach, the type of vacation home plays a significant factor in what risks may be present.
-Even vacant land with minimalist structures can be problematic!
+Even vacant land with minimalist structures can be problematic.

 - Amenities: What may add value to your vacation home may also make it more dangerous.
-A hot tub can open your vacation home to a liability lawsuit should a guest slip and fall.
-Recreational vehicles, such as ATVs and row boats, are also problematic — even if guests don’t have permission to use them.
+A hot tub can open your vacation home to a lawsuit should a guest slip and fall.
+Recreational vehicles, such as ATVs and rowboats, are also problematic, even if guests are not permitted to use them.

 - Location: Your property may be located in a remote area without easy access to emergency services, or it may be in a highly populated area, making it susceptible to crime.

-- Rentals: Renting your property opens your property up to the aforementioned risk to your vacation home’s guests.
-Landlords need to have vacation rental home insurance, which is specifically designed to minimize risks just like any other rental home.
+- Rentals: Renting your property opens it up to risks for your guests.
+Landlords need to have vacation rental home insurance, which is specifically designed to minimize risks, just like for any other rental home.